 Baseline characteristics

 The cohort included 170 CYP (53% male) with a mean age of 12.4 years (±3.5), a mean diabetes duration of 5.9 years (±3.7).
 Most deprived quintile residents constituted 52% of the cohort.
 Ethnic distribution was 44% White, 34% Asian, 16% Black, and 6% Mixed/Other.
 The distribution of main carer education levels for the cohort was as follows; 30% of primary caregivers reported having a university degree, 9% had achieved two or more A-levels or equivalent qualifications, and 19% had completed five or more GCSEs at grades A-C. Additionally, 21% of caregivers reported attaining one to four GCSEs at grades A-C, while 22% had no formal qualifications.
 The AID systems selected were primarily OP5 (47%) and CIQ (44%).
-The demographic breakdown is presented in Table 1.
+The distribution of prior therapy type (MDI vs pump) was similar across BMI z-score categories, with no significant differences observed.

 Total cohort analysis